FhmDmi/Eegle.jl/docs/src/Tutorials/Tutorial Spectral Analysis 1.md

 Load the example file and the associated sensor labels file.

-This is a 80s recording on a 20yo woman.
-The sampling rate and number of electrodes are 128 and 19, respectively.
-Data have been previously high-passed at 1.5 Hz.
+This is a 80s recording on a 20yo woman:
+- sampling rate : 128
+- number of electrodes: 19
+- High-pass filter at 1.5 Hz.

 The following functions are in **Eegle** module [InOut.jl](@ref).

 ```julia
 X = readASCII(EXAMPLE_Normative_1)